Toronto Eagles (Australian rules football): History

-By 1994, the Panthers were attracting many traveling or newly resided Australian players of top quality.
-That, combined with an exceptional base of talented Canadians players completed the rebuilding of their Championship squad.
+By 1994, the Panthers were attracting many traveling or newly resided Australian players.
+That, combined with a base of talented Canadians players completed the rebuilding of their Championship squad.

 1995 was a turning point for the Toronto Panthers football club as their new membership brought with it a new affiliation.
 The West Coast Eagles football club of the Australian Football League (AFL) would become the new sister club to the Toronto Panthers.
 That year the Toronto Panthers were reborn as the Toronto Eagles, trading their white with blue stripes for the blue and gold colors of the West Coast Eagles.
 To assist the club with the transformation the West Coast Eagles helped by providing team uniforms and footballs, a gesture that was greatly appreciated by the club.

 Regenerated as the Toronto Eagles, they then went to be undefeated the entire 1995 season, winning their fourth premiership in six years.
 Toronto’s high flying Eagles would then go on to capture the next four premierships in a row, establishing themselves as the dominant team in the AFLO.
 The Eagles would then fare well in the following two seasons but wouldn’t get their hand on the cup until 2002 when they would win their 9th premiership.

 2006 and 2007 once again saw the Toronto Eagles tasting premiership glory as they would win back to back flags in impressive style.
 2009 would see the Eagles win again, before a rebuilding phase.
 In 2017 the Eagles secured their 13th AFLO title in 26 seasons, firmly establishing the Toronto Eagles as the only true dynasty in AFL Ontario history.